Loader gif

 • What states do not tax retirement income?

-• Several states do not tax Social Security benefits or pension payments.
+• Several states do not tax Social Security benefits or payments.
 These include Alabama, Alaska, Florida, Hawaii, Illinois, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Vermont, Washington, and Wyoming.

 • What states have an inheritance tax?